MentorFilou/vehicleResources/README.md

 # What is this?
-This gives an example for how to add add-on vehicles as a resource to your alt:V server.
+This gives an example for how to add add-on vehicles as a resource to your alt:V server and documents all the stuff which can possibly be an add-on vehicle resource.
 This of course gives an overview as detailed as possible.

 # Overview
 "How to Setup" might seem a bit difficult